-The expected duration for participants is approximately 5 weeks, not including the 45 day screening window.
-No study data will be collected after the 35 Day Final Clinic/Early Termination Visit unless the participant is pregnant at the 35 Day Final Clinic/Early Termination Visit.
+The expected duration for participants is approximately 5 weeks of follow-up, not including the 45 day screening window.
+No study data will be collected after the 35 Day Final Clinic/Early Termination Visit unless the participant is pregnant or has an ongoing AE at the 35 Day Final Clinic/Early Termination Visit.
 Participants who are pregnant at the 35 Day Final Clinic/Early Termination Visit may be followed as per Section 9.7, Pregnancy.
 Participants who have AEs at the 35 Day Final Clinic/Early Termination Visit that have not resolved or stabilized will be followed beyond the 35 Day Final Clinic/Early Termination Visit until a clinically acceptable resolution of the AE(s) is confirmed and documented.
 Clinical acceptability of resolution will be determined by the site Investigator of Record (IoR) in consultation with the Protocol Safety Review Team (PSRT).

-4.7 Sites
+4.7 Site

-Sites selected by the MTN Executive Committee will participate in MTN-027.
+US site selected by the MTN Executive Committee will participate in MTN-028.